vmware-archive/AndroidIntelliJStarter/README.md

 ### My IntelliJ SDKs are Broken!
 Something about your machine's configuration does not match our settings.
 Manually fix all using the following instructions.
+Likely issues include:

+- Are you are not running IntelliJ 10.5
+- Android SDKs are not installed in ~/android-sdk-mac_x86/.
+Check out that "x"!
+It's "mac_x86", not "mac_86".

 #### Platform Settings: SDKs -- JSDK

 - File => Project Structure
 - Platform Settings => SDKs

+If 1.6 is not listed, add it:

 - Add (plus sign) => JSDK
 - Take the default if you can, deep in /System/Library/.../CurrentJDK/Home

 #### Platform Settings: SDKs -- Android SDKs
-You will need to at 2.3.3 Google APIs if you want to use robolectric.
+Check your Android SDKs:

 - File => Project Structure
 - Platform Settings => SDKs

+Your Android SDKs are listed here.
+You might need to add a few.
+Note that if you want to run Robolectric tests in IntelliJ you will need to add Google APIs (2.3.3).
+For example:

 - Add (plus sign) => Android SDK
 - locate and choose ~/android-sdk-mac_x86
 - Select internal Java Platform: 1.6
 - Create new Android SDK: Google APIs (2.3.3)

-Add more if needed.
 If you need SDKs that are not listed you will need to install it via the Android SDK and AVD Manager.
 See above.

 #### Module SDKs
-YourProject and Robolectric might need their Module SDK fixed.
+You might need to fix the Module SDKs for YourProject and Robolectric:

 - File => Project Structure
 - Modules => YourProject => Dependencies
 - Module SDK: choose one.
 - Repeat for Modules => Robolectric => Dependencies

+# Highlighted Libraries
+We have included several libraries and configurations that we use on most projects.
+You are free to keep them or remove them.

-## 5. Roboguice
+## Roboguice
-By default this project uses Roboguice for dependency injection.
+By default this project uses Roboguice for dependency injection. http://code.google.com/p/roboguice/

 Configure dependency injection in MySampleApplication.ApplicationModule and RobolectricTestRunnerWithInjection.TestApplicationModule.

 RobolectricTestRunnerWithInjection is a test runner configured to use Roboguice.
 See StarterActivityWithRoboguiceTest for example usage.